 FSD Netherlands update

-FSD Netherlands - Model X and what to expect next?
+FSD Netherlands: Model X and What to Expect Next

 Tesla continues to make strides with its Full Self-Driving (FSD) technology in Europe.
 Recent events in the Netherlands highlight important progress toward Tesla’s wider europe approval.
 Just days after receiving approval from the RDW, the Dutch vehicle authority, Tesla began rolling out another software update to vehicles.
 This rapid deployment shows that regulations are not delaying software updates for self driving in The Netherlands.